thisisnotahuman/thisisnotahuman.github.io/_pages/about.md

 [**Project**](https://github.com/thisisnotahuman/FullySNNforLeggedRobots) <!-- <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong> -->

 - In this paper, we successfully apply a novel Spiking Neural Network (SNN) to process legged robots, achieving outstanding results across a range of simulated terrains.
 To the best of our knowledge, this is the first work to implement SNN in legged robots.
+- Currently under review at ICRA.
 </div>
 </div>